Ginseng Kombucha – A Perfect Combination

 Use of Ginseng

-- On the one hand, you can either have Ginseng preparations or pure dried roots (powdered or in pieces), on the other hand, you might prepare a Ginseng Kombucha tea as suggested on this page.
+- On the one hand, you can either have Ginseng preparations or pure dried roots (powdered or in pieces, like our organic ginseng root), on the other hand, you might prepare a Ginseng Kombucha tea as suggested on this page.

 - It is best to take Ginseng in form of a treatment plan to fully enjoy the effects: The plan is to take Ginseng for at least 3 months with a break of the same length in turn so that your body will not get used to the ingredients too much.
 Nonetheless, some people take Ginseng every day and are also very contented.